 The Holidays at Hawks Cay Resort in the Florida Keys

 Looking for a Christmas getaway in the Florida Keys?
 The 60-acre Hawks Cay Resort, a premier family destination in the Florida Keys, offers a seasonal Hawks Cay Christmas program of activities and a special holiday package.

-For the eighth holiday season running, Christmas at the Princess returns to the Fairmont Scottsdale Princess from Thanksgiving to New Year's.
-Enjoy all of the holiday festivities, including more than three million twinkling lights, fireside s'mores, outdoor ice skating, a visit to Santa's workshop and more.
+Christmas at the Princess returns to the Fairmont Scottsdale Princess from Thanksgiving to New Year's.
+Enjoy all of the holiday festivities, including more than three million twinkling lights, fireside S'mores, outdoor ice skating, a visit to Santa's workshop, and more.
 There are several special packages available for this event.

 Winter Wonderland at Suncadia Resort

 From late November through early January, Suncadia Resort in Washington's Cascade Mountains is getting in the holiday spirit with its annual Winter Wonderland celebration packed full of cold-weather fun, including tubing, ice skating, cross-country skiing, snowshoeing, carriage rides, snowmobile tours, and even winter fly fishing.
 Holiday traditions include visits to Santa's Workshop, elf tuck-ins, and a Christmas Day buffet.

 Chocolate Town USA

 What could be sweeter than spending Christmas in the so-called Sweetest Place on Earth?
 Hershey rolls out the red carpet for the holiday, including a marquee Hersheypark Christmas Candylane at the theme park, light shows, holiday entertainment, visits with Santa and his reindeer, and more.